Shallow-Seek/paruse/README.md

 Paruse uses [paru](https://github.com/Morganamilo/paru) & [fzf](https://github.com/junegunn/fzf) to manage "goto" task centered around packages.
 It can browse Arch|Aur Repositories in real-time, filtering by package type, and searching through packages <ins>while you type</ins>.
 Install|Uninstall|Purge operations can be done for single packages or batch (multiple input).
 Packagelist are synced and can be backed up and restored from packagelist & packagelist-date&time files found in 📂 `~/.config/paruse`.
 Updating system, cleaning cache, viewing Arch News, are a couple of other things present in the Paruse Menu.
 Interaction is not limited to keyboard, you can click through menus, and click to make selections.
 Also only ~20Kib if that matters.

+> As of 0.5: When browsing/hovering an aur package, its pkgbuild and source tree are displayed along side package details.

 ## Install

 ```